How often should You clean your living room?

 In this series, we answer the question: 'how often should I clean my home?'

-You should clean daily.
+You should clean it daily.
 That’s it.
 That’s our answer.
 But we don’t mean clean your WHOLE house EVERY day from top to bottom.

-So we will break it down into a few different parts: a daily, monthly and yearly cleaning routine.
+So we will break it down into a few different parts: a daily, monthly, and yearly cleaning routine.

 What needs a clean every day needs a different routine to things that you can give a deeper clean less often.

-As we’ve already mentioned, making your bed, vacuuming and airing out your rooms should happen every day.
+As we’ve already mentioned, making your bed, vacuuming, and airing out your rooms should happen every day.

 If you haven't already read our article introducing the basics of your cleaning routine, make sure to give it a squiz.

 It talks about the importance of regular cleaning and how it affects our mental health.
 It also lays the foundation for daily cleaning (which take about 5 minutes).